 We are also currently performing some simulations of the early Cenozoic ocean circulation to compare with data derived from cores drilled from the bottom of the world's oceans.
 Geochemical analysis of these cores has yielded evidence that the source of deep water formation may have shifted during the Eocene epoch.
 We are working with Deborah Thomas in Oceanography to compare model simulations with the inferences drawn from these cores.

 - Korty, R. 2013.
 Hurricanes.
-In Encyclopedia of Natural Hazards, P. Bobrowsky, editor, Springer, in press.
+In Encyclopedia of Natural Hazards, P. Bobrowsky, editor, Springer.

 - Hague, A., Thomas, D., Huber, M., Korty, R., Woodard, S., and Jones, L. 2012.
 Convection of North Pacific deep water during the early Cenozoic.
 Geology 40, 527-530.

 - Zedler, S., Kanschat, G., Korty, R., and Hoteit, I. 2012.
 A new approach for the determination of the drag coefficient from the upper ocean response to a tropical cyclone: a feasibility study.
 J. Oceanography 68, 227-241.

 - Pauluis, O., Czaja, A., and Korty, R. 2010.
 The global atmospheric circulation in moist isentropic coordinates.
 J. Climate 23, 3077-3093.

 - Korty, R.L., and Schneider, T. 2008.
 The extent of Hadley circulations in dry atmospheres.
 Geophysical Research Letters 35, L23803, doi:10.1029/2008GL035847.
 (Click here for the Editor's Highlight.)

 - Pauluis, O., Czaja, A., and Korty, R. 2008: The global atmospheric circulation on moist isentropes.
 Science 321, 1075-1078.
 (Click here for the Editor's summary.)